JuliaLind/TripGenerator/README.md

-# Notifiation
+# Notification

-An extended version of this program is now available here: https://github.com/JuliaLind/TripGenerator-extended .
+As of 2023-11-26 this version will no longer be maintained.
+Please use the new and extended version of this program https://github.com/JuliaLind/TripGenerator-extended .
 The extended version maps each generated trip to a unique user object with a valid JWT-token that contains userid in the payload.

 # Summary